Final Anti-Greenwashing Guidelines from the Competition Bureau

-Here are some key aspects provided in the draft guidelines:
+Here are some key aspects provided in the final guidelines:

 Adequate and Proper Testing of Product Claims

 Under the new anti-greenwashing provision 74.01(1)(b.1), product claims must be based on adequate and proper testing.
-In the draft guidelines, adequate and proper is defined as “fit, apt, suitable or required by the circumstances”.
-Testing is a procedure intended to establish the “quality, performance and reliability” of the product and must be conducted before the claim is made.
+In the guidelines, adequate and proper is interpreted by the courts to mean “fit, apt, suitable or required by the circumstances”.
+Testing is a procedure intended to establish the “quality, performance or reliability” of the product and must be conducted before the claim is made.

 Example